Esri/arcgis-html-sanitizer/README.md

 # @esri/arcgis-html-sanitizer

-This utility is a simple wrapper around the [js-xss](https://github.com/leizongmin/js-xss) library that will configure `js-xss` to sanitize strings according to the [ArcGIS Supported HTML spec](https://doc.arcgis.com/en/arcgis-online/reference/supported-html.htm).
+This utility is a simple wrapper around the [js-xss](https://github.com/leizongmin/js-xss) library that will configure `js-xss` to sanitize a value according to the [ArcGIS Supported HTML spec](https://doc.arcgis.com/en/arcgis-online/reference/supported-html.htm).
 It also includes a few additional helper methods to validate strings and prevent XSS attacks.